A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems: Introduction

+Nonlinear control systems' behavior can be studied using reachability and invariance analyses.
+In reachability and invariance analysis, it is first necessary to specify a time horizon and a target set in the state space, and then to compute the reachable and invariant sets of the target set (\cite{a001,frank2}).
+Computing these sets, on the other hand, is a difficult task.
+Because of the variety of system states and control inputs, checking each state one at a time takes a long time (\cite{a002,i1}).
+As a result, simulation-based approaches are insufficient, and formal verification methods are required.
+Unfortunately, with the exception of a few solvable problems (\cite{a003}), computing these sets exactly is often intractable.
+Therefore, it's customary to compute their approximate expressions.

+In recent decades, a variety of methods have been presented, which can be split into two categories: Lagrangian methods (\cite{a004}) and state space discretization methods.
+Lagrangian methods, which can handle high-dimensional problems but are mainly limited to linear dynamic systems, include ellipsoidal methods (\cite{i3,a006,i4}), polyhedral methods (\cite{frank1,a005,a007}), and support vector machines (\cite{a004}).
+The state space discretization-based techniques require less of the form of the dynamical system and can solve non-linear problems.
+The level set method (\cite{a001,a002,a008,ijc2}) and the distance fields over grids (DFOG) method (\cite{a0010,a0011,a0012}) are the two most common methods in this category, with the level set method being more widely applied in engineering.

-More importantly, the level set method creatively characterizes the reachable, viable and invariant sets in a unified form.
-In level set method, the Hamilton-Jacobi (HJ) partial differential equation (PDE) about a value function is numerically solved, and the reachable, viable and invariant sets can then be expressed as zero level sets of solutions of the aforementioned equation \cite{a001}.
+More importantly, the level set method creatively characterizes the reachable and invariant sets in a unified form.
+In the level set method, the reachable or invariant set is represented as a zero level set of a value function, which is the viscosity solution of a Hamilton-Jacobi (HJ) partial differential equation (PDE) \textit{without} running cost function (\cite{a001}).
 Different types of sets can be obtained by setting different terminal conditions and switching the MIN or MAX operator during the computation.
-Based on this principle, some mature toolboxes have been developed and have greatly promoted the development of computational techniques for reachable \cite{tr1,web1,web2,web3}, viable and invariant sets and solved many practical engineering problems, such as flight control systems \cite{i5,a009,a0013}, ground traffic management systems \cite{i6,a0014}, air traffic management systems \cite{a0015}, etc.
+On this basis, several mature toolboxes have been developed (\cite{tr1,web1,web2,web3}), and solved a variety of practical engineering problems, such as flight control systems (\cite{i5,a009,a0013}), ground traffic systems (\cite{i6,a0014}), and air traffic management systems (\cite{a0015}).

+While the level set approach has evolved into a well-developed and dependable tool over time, it still has some limitations.